Menu

 • fax

-If you exercise your right to cancel a contract based on any of the above reasons the seller must give you a refund within 15 days.
-If you paid by credit card and do not receive your refund within 15 days the credit card company must reverse the charges if you make a request.
+If you exercise your right to cancel a contract based on any of the above reasons, the seller must give you a refund within 15 days.
+For internet, remote and future performance contracts, if you paid by credit card and do not receive your refund within 15 days, the credit card company must reverse the charges if you make a request.

-Trouble with exercising your cancellation rights can be reported to the Consumer Protection Division by emailing consumerprotection@gov.sk.ca
+Trouble with exercising your cancellation rights can be reported to the Financial and Consumer Affairs Authority.

 How helpful was this article?